cksystemsteaching/selfie/README.md

 What you see here is what the processor sees when executing `add t0,t0,t1`.
 It sees just these bits and nothing else.
 If you change a single bit, the machine will do something else.
 Why are machine instructions encoded like that?
 Time and space!
 We need to *encode* machine instructions in as few bits as possible to save space (memory) and the processor needs to *decode* those bits again as fast as possible to save time.
 There is more on that in the machine chapter.

-Let us now instruct selfie to show us the compiled code during actual execution:
+Let us now instruct selfie to show us the compiled code during actual execution using the `-d 1` option which invokes the system's *debugger*:

 ```
 ./selfie -c double.c -d 1
 ```

+A debugger is a software tool for finding flaws in software called *bugs*.
 Lots of information will fly by in your terminal.
 Here is an interesting snippet that involves the `add t0,t0,t1` instruction:

 ```
 ...